How to help refugees in Brighton & Hove

 Other voluntary groups

-You can find out about other groups supporting refugees in the city and further afield in our directory of services for migrants, asylum seekers and refugees.
+You can find out about other groups supporting refugees in the city and further afield in the directory of resources for refugees and migrants in Brighton & Hove.

 Do you have a spare bedroom and childcare experience?
-We're looking for foster carers for children in Brighton & Hove, including unaccompanied asylum seeking children arriving in the UK.
-These children are usually aged between 13 and 17 years old.
+We're looking for foster carers for children and young people in Brighton & Hove, including unaccompanied asylum seeking children.

-If you feel that you could offer a vulnerable young person security, care and support, we're keen to hear from you.
-Please contact the council's Fostering Recruitment team on 01273 295444 or go to our fostering website to find out more.
+If you feel you could offer a vulnerable young person security, care and support, we're keen to hear from you.

 Opportunities for work experience, apprenticeships and jobs